Links

 Thesis One:

-While clearly the God of Wiesel's childhood failed him completely, his book Night is not a book of nihilism and despair.
+While clearly the God of Wiesel's childhood failed him completely, his memoir Night is not a book of nihilism and despair.
 To the contrary, Night is a moral force evidenced in four powerful ways.
 First, as a powerful narrative, the memoir offers first-hand testimony, which is crucial for us to remember the Holocaust, an antidote to forgetting.
 Second, Wiesel's book evidences a desire to prevent us from being apathetic but to be vigilent about the possibility of this type of evil recurring.
 Third, Night contradicts those anti-Jewish Holocaust deniers who assert their pseudo-history on the world.
 And finally, Wiesel's book offers testimony that evil can exist on a grand scale that cannot be defined or explained away by psychology and science.

 Thesis Two: